 How do I know if I have comprehensive insurance?

 If you bought your car using a loan, it was probably required in the agreement.
-You can check the contract or reach the lender for more details.
+Therefore, you can check the contract or reach the lender for more details.

 Why is it important to have comprehensive car insurance?